 In the tradition of health care for the homeless, resident physicians help staff clinics at several locations that serve populations with limited access to medical care.
 They include

-- The Wood Street Commons, a homeless shelter in downtown Pittsburgh; its clinic is staffed by a nurse, and a doctor is available a few times a month
+- The Wood Street Commons, a homeless shelter located in downtown Pittsburgh.
+Its clinic is staffed by a nurse, and a doctor is available a few times a month.

-- The Lawn Street Community Center in the Oakland area of Pittsburgh that has a weekly clinic for adults and children
+- The Lawn Street Community Center in the Oakland area of Pittsburgh has a weekly clinic for adults and children.

-- Bethlehem Haven, a women's clinic in downtown Pittsburgh
+- Bethlehem Haven, a women's clinic located in downtown Pittsburgh.

 Japanese Community Outreach Experience

-This is a community outreach activity to provide education for Japanese people in Pittsburgh.
-Also, for those who are not familiar with the health system in the United States.
-We present health care-related topics in Japanese language by incorporating the concepts commonly shared by Japanese people.
-Residents who are interested in Japanese culture can participate in these activities, such as, conducting medical English classes.
+This is a community outreach activity that provides education for the Japanese people in Pittsburgh.
+Also, for those individuals who are not familiar with the health system in the United States.
+We present health care-related topics in the Japanese language by incorporating the concepts commonly shared by the Japanese people.
+Residents who are interested in Japanese culture can participate in these activities such as, conducting medical English classes.

-Through the UPMC Shadyside/Pittsburgh Public Schools Health Partnership, the Family Medicine Residency Program has been able to maintain an active role in adolescent health care.
-Residents have the opportunity to become involved in the Promoting Adolescent Development Through Sexuality Education.
+Through the UPMC Shadyside/Pittsburgh Public Schools Health Partnership, the Family Medicine Residency Program has maintained an active role in adolescent school and behavioral health.
+Residents can become involved in the Promoting Adolescent Development Through Sexuality Education Program formerly known as Postponing Sexual Involvement (PSI).
 The PSI program has earned national recognition as a model teen pregnancy prevention program.

 Resident Teaching Experiences

-UPMC Shadyside Residents have the opportunity to provide education to both undergraduate and medical students in a variety of settings.
-One program pairs a Resident with a third- or fourth-year CMU college student who has an interest in pursuing a career in medicine, and the students spend one-half day per week for six weeks shadowing the resident.
-Residents also help train medical students from numerous medical schools, including the University of Pittsburgh, Penn State Hershey Medical School, and Philadelphia College of Osteopathic Medicine in both the out- and in-patient settings during their Family Medicine Clerkships and Acting Internships.
+UPMC Shadyside Family Medicine Residents can provide education to both undergraduate and medical students in a variety of settings.
+One program pairs a resident with a third- or fourth-year CMU college student who has an interest in pursuing a career in medicine.
+The students spend one-half day per week for six weeks shadowing the resident.
+Also, residents help to train medical students from various medical schools in both the in- and out-patient settings during their Family Medicine Clerkships and Acting Internships.
+Those schools include the University of Pittsburgh, Penn State Hershey Medical School, and the Philadelphia College of Osteopathic Medicine.
 Other opportunities for teaching are also available if the resident has a special interest.